Healthy sleep for your baby and child

 - Don’t give your child drinks with caffeine.

-- Avoid television before bedtime.
-Don’t allow television, computer or video games in his bedroom.
+- Avoid screens before bedtime.
+Don’t allow tablets, televisions, computer or video games in the bedroom.

 - Some children will try to delay bedtime.
 Set limits, such as how many books you will read together, and be sure your child knows what they are.

 - Tuck your child into bed snugly for a feeling of security.